ewang-gatech/SL-Report/README.md

 This repository holds the code necessary to run the machine learning experiments described in the SL Report.

 # Required libraries
-sklearn

-pandas

-numpy

-pytorch
+Install the libararies listed in requirements.txt

 # Reproduction
-Each experiment set is labeled by their dataset and algorithim.
-Run the relevant ipynb to see the results.
+First run the Preprocess_Analysis ipynbs to first generate the analysis and prequisite files.
+For the individual machine learning experiments, each experiment set is labeled by their dataset and algorithim, for example Cancer_NN.ipynb.
+Run the relevant ipynb from start to finish to see the results.